Happy New Year!

 Here are the 3 Key Steps that will help you reset without extremes.
 You will see changes fast and will be able to sustain them:

 What are these steps?

-1. REAL FOOD: I cut out all sugar and starches and focus on protein and veggies.
+1. REAL FOOD: Cut out all sugar and starches and focus on protein and veggies.
 Veggie smoothies with protein powder for breakfast, a veggie or chicken soup for lunch and a dinner of roasted veggies and a piece of protein.
-Or, some kind of salad with tons of veggies.
-The Effect: The absence of sugar and starch allows you to drop several pounds of water and bloat.
-Every gram of those holds on to 2.5-3 grams of water, so without them coming in, your body releases that yucky bloat.
+Or, some kind of salad with tons of veggies and a portion of lean protein on top.
+The Effect: The absence of sugar and starch allows you to drop several pounds of water and bloat over the first 3-4 days.
+Every gram of carbs makes your body retain 2.5-3 grams of water, so without them coming in, your body releases that yucky bloat water.

 The Effect: Hydration gives your body and brain energy and reduces hunger.
 Proper water intake is the key for your metabolism to hum along nicely and to allow your body to metabolize your food and nutrients.
 It also makes your skin looking healthier and supple.